Abu Simbel, Egypt Guide

 Best Time to Visit

-The best time to visit Lake Nasser is during the cooler months, from October to April.
-During this period, the temperatures are more moderate and comfortable for sightseeing and outdoor activities.
-The summer months (May to September) can be extremely hot, making it less enjoyable to explore the area.
+The best time to visit Abu Simbel is during the cooler months, from **October to April**.
+During this period, the temperatures are more moderate and comfortable for exploring the temples and surrounding areas.
+Avoid visiting during the peak summer months (June to August) when temperatures can soar to extreme levels, making outdoor activities unpleasant.

 Transportation